DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

 ASSURED FORWARDING (AF)

 - Defines FOUR TRAFFIC CLASSES
-- ALL PACKETS in a CLASS have the same PRIORITY
+- ALL packets in a CLASS have the same PRIORITY
 - Within each CLASS, there are THREE LEVELS of DROP PRECEDENCE
-    - HIGHER DROP PRECEDENCE = More likely to DROP the PACKET during CONGESTION
+    - HIGHER DROP PRECEDENCE = More likely to DROP the packet during CONGESTION

 ![image](https://github.com/psaumur/CCNA/assets/106411237/407ab29c-678d-4a38-8e8e-2a6f904b4d94)